mauricekammermann/Abnormal-Returns-in-the-Danish-Stock-Market-With-Momentum-Strategies/README.md

 ## Reproducibility of Project
 This entire project aims to be fully reproducible.
 In order to do this, we provide two methods of replicating our project: (1) GitHub Repo Cloning and (2) Docker Containerization.
 ### (1) GitHub Repo Cloning
-Describe how to clone repo and how to run jupyter notebook
+Describe how to clone repo and how to run jupyter notebook and how to compile LaTeX.

 ### (2) Docker
 This entire project has been Dockerized for easier deployment and ensuring full reproducibility.
 Follow these steps if you want to use docker: